 A heat pump consists of several components, but the three primary ones are:

-• An indoor unit (a condenser in heating mode), which moves air across another coil and throughout the home’s ductwork; and
+- An indoor unit (a condenser in heating mode), which moves air across another coil and throughout the home’s ductwork.

 Regardless of what type of equipment heats your home, they all need to be maintained for their most efficient operation, and they all share similar warning signs if something is amiss.

-5 Immediate Signs Your Furnace or Heat Pump Needs to be Serviced or Replaced
+5 Warning Signs Your Furnace or Heat Pump Needs to Be Replaced

-2. A lingering burning, metallic, or smoky smell can indicate parts of the system—such as wiring, a fan motor, or electrical components—are overheating or even burning.
+- A burning, metallic, or smoky smell can indicate parts of the system—such as wiring, a fan motor, or electrical components—are overheating or even burning.
 This can also produce a smell similar to burning plastic, rubber, or oil.
 Turn off the heating unit and call an HVAC technician.

 Whether or not you should repair or replace your heat pump or furnace depends on: